Our family of four moved into a much smaller home last year and we love it. Our new house is cozy and functional.

 This point is related to #3.
 I put this one last but you’ll probably have to address this sooner than later!
 If you want to be able to function in a smaller space but are still trying to keep everything you had from a larger space, I can tell you it won’t work.

 I’m a bit of a minimalist so decluttering comes easy to me but even I still have things I’m holding on to (for now).
 It’s perfectly normal to hold on to things for a season especially if you’re renovating or getting used to a new home.

 If you’ve tried to downsize but are still drowning in stuff and need a few down to earth tips on decluttering, check out my post: 5 Easy Steps to go from Pack Rat to Minimalist.

 5. Get Creative

 Don’t be afraid to do your own problem-solving.
 Sometimes even small changes can make a huge difference.
 Here are a few creative solutions to get you started:

 - Open up an entryway by turning a closet into a mudroom.
-Remove the closet doors, add a few hooks, and a small bench.
-We did this in our previous home to open up a tight entryway.
+Remove the closet doors, and add a few hooks and a small bench.
+We did this in our previous home and you wouldn’t believe how this one change opened up our entryway.